wistia/wistia-open-docs/_posts/player-api.md

 ## Player API Examples

-To get you making video magic as fast as possible, here are some examples of common javascript player API projects.
+To get you making video magic as fast as possible, here are some examples of common JavaScript player API projects.
 We have also moved many of the more involved examples over to our [demobin](http://wistia.github.com/demobin) for your review.

 ### Start Video Playback at a Specific Time

 In this example, you want the video to skip ahead a certain amount of time when the viewer presses 'play'.
 This utilizes the `bind on play` functionality built into the API.

 {% codeblock wistia_js.js %}
 <div id="wistia_29b0fbf547" class="wistia_embed" style="width:640px;height:360px;" data-video-width="640" data-video-height="360">&nbsp;</div>